Devashi-Choudhary/Automated-ChatBot-for-College-Queries/README.md

+# Note

+Hi,

+Thanks for approaching me for Dataset related information, as it belongs to IIIT Delhi and we have collected the data from various resources.
+The dataset is private and it's not good practice to share it outside.

+Most of you have asked about it's format, so that format I can share.

+It has basically in pair of question answer and we are running our models on that only.

+I hope, this information will be helpful.
+Still you have doubts, please mail me over devashi882@gmail.com

+Small request, if this repo is helpful please hit the ⭐

+Thanks,
+Devashi

 # Automated-ChatBot-for-College-Queries
 We are building an automatic chatbot for answering college-related queries that are frequently asked by students.
 Students have a lot of queries and the queries are quite varied so, the aim of our chatbot is tp serve this purpose efficiently.